 For example, both Beauty and Auto & Vehicles were under the Lifestyle category.
 It can be discussed how relevant these two categories are but the main idea is that categories are there to make it easier to navigate the store and also make it easier for apps to be found.

-With 32 different app categories and 17 games categories, you have a wider set of choices to find the appropriate category for your app.
+With more than 30 app categories and many games categories, you have a wider set of choices to find the appropriate category for your app.

-Just as we have no knowledge about the Apple App Store algorithm, we know even less about how Google Play indexes keywords as there are so many different factors Google Play takes into consideration that isn’t shared with the public.
+Just as we have limited knowledge about the Apple App Store algorithm, we know even less about how Google Play indexes keywords as there are so many different factors Google Play takes into consideration that isn’t publicly available.

-As Google Play Store is a bit more hard to understand and less information is available, making the most out of what we already know is extremely important.
+As Google Play Store is a bit harder to understand and less information is available, making the most out of what we already know is extremely important.

 - App Title: As with the Apple App Store, the keywords in your App Title have the strongest impact on your rankings.
-Unlike Apple, Google has followed a more liberating approach to the App Title by increasing the character limit from 30 to 50 recently.
+Unlike Apple, Google has followed a more liberating approach to the App Title by allowing up to 50 characters.
 This opens up the possibility to have more keywords in your App Title.